-If time allows, on the way back to the hotel, or on your way back home, have a “fashion emergency” and make a quick stop at Fashion Island (www.shopfashionisland.com).
+If time allows, on the way back to the hotel, have a “fashion emergency” and make a quick stop at Fashion Island, www.shopfashionisland.com.
 This Mediterranean themed outdoor shopping mall is home to Orange County’s only Neiman Marcus and Bloomingdale’s stores.
 Fashion Island is made up of 200 shops, department stores, and many restaurants.
 Make sure to stop by the Venetian-themed carousel if you have children.

 Back Bay and Upper Newport Bay

 With nearly 1,000 open acres, the Upper Newport Bay Nature Preserve and Ecological Reserve, www.ocparks.com/uppernewportbay/, is a true treasure in Orange County.
 Take a hike, walk or bike through green and quiet wilderness, as the paved trails lead you through one of the only few remaining natural estuaries in Southern California.
 Loose yourself in the calming nature of the wildlife that scurry around their delicate habitat.
 Remember to take your sunscreen, water, and a couple snacks along for the experience.
 If you choose, you can also educate yourself by taking numerous naturalist-guided tours or by visiting education centers about the reserve, www.newportbay.org/bbscover.htm.